🎉 The Most Magical Eid Celebration: 26th - 31st May. One Week of Endless Fun, Shows & Entertainment. Book Now!

 Sounds a lot like Montessori, right?

-Whether you’re setting up a Montessori-style kids’ room at home or just want to understand how thoughtful design supports child development, here are some room ideas — straight from what Booboolaand is doing right.
+Whether you’re setting up a Montessori-style kids’ room at home or just want to understand how thoughtful design supports child development, here are some room ideas — straight from what we are doing.

 1. Design Zones, Not Just Spaces